Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 3. As a user I want to be able to contact someone so that I can ask any question(s) I might have regarding Vienna.
 ### Code validation
-* HTML: checked, had to adjust some errors, but then passed.
+* HTML: checked and passed.
 * CSS: checked and passed.
-* JS: checked and had to adjust the code regarding the map.
+* JS: checked and passed.
 ### Fixed bugs
 * Gitpod workspace, in the beginning I had to change my workspace settings preferences to VS code.
 One morning, gitpod was not working but after that was fixed my workspace was still frozen in a loop.
 I had to create another workspace.
 Another time my workspace just froze while it was open, but I could solve this only by stopping my workspace on the dashboard.
 Another time I got the message that my workspace did not exist anymore, but this solved itself.
 * At first my map was not showing even though I followed the Google maps tutorial.
 It turned out that removing defer and &callback=initMap from the script and instead calling the function in my map.js file worked after a hard-reload.
 Also, since I used a different name for the function in my map.js file.